eresearchqut/covid/README.rst

-MND
+COVID
 ========

 About
 -----

-MND is a patient registry based on TRRF (https://github.com/eresearchqut/trrf).
+COVID is a clinical registry based on TRRF (https://github.com/eresearchqut/trrf).

 During development, TRRF is installed as a git submodule.